pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 to mean the Modifier Key labeled as "Control" or "Ctrl" and so on And Gnu·Org pushes a tradition that speaks of ⇧S as 'S' and S as 's'.
 This push from last century still causes confusion today.
-As a reader, you can't know if the writer meant the ⇧S two-Key Chord or the S single Keystroke, when they say 'S'.
+As a reader, when they say 'S', you can't know if they meant the ⇧S two-Key Chord or the S single Keystroke

 ##### replIt Browser Linux